aditya280505/Credit-Risk-Intelligence-Platform/README.md

 ---

-## ⭐ Support
+# ⭐ Support

-If you found this project useful, consider giving the repository a **⭐ Star** on GitHub.
+If you found this project useful, consider giving it a **⭐ Star** on GitHub.

 It helps others discover the project and supports continued development.